Functioning

 Expectations are unclear.

-Or left to learners to navigate in real time.
+People are expected to navigate stress in real time.

 Regulation becomes compliance.

-Because calm is easier to measure than capacity.
+Because quiet is easier to measure than capacity.

 Responsibility quietly shifts.